vinothvino42/vinothvino42/README.md

 ### Hi there 👋

-This is Vinoth, I am a Software Engineer with experience in building mobile applications using Flutter.
-I love to collaborating with talented people and being inspired.
+I am a Software Engineer with experience in building mobile applications using Flutter and Native iOS

-- 🛠 Building a Digital Products
+- 🛠 Building Digital Products
 - 👨🏻‍💻 I’m currently learning Flutter and UI/UX Design
 - 👯 I’m looking to collaborate on any open source flutter project
 - 🖥 I used to write answers in StackOverflow